mdh1418/TeamClovis/README.md

 ### Installing the keyboard application on your tablet

-To export the application from Android Studio, follow these steps:
+A) To export the application from Android Studio, follow these steps:
 ```
 Within Android Studio, select 'Build' from the top bar --> Build APK
 ```

-To export application from your computer to the tablet, follow these steps:
+B) To export application from your computer to the tablet, follow these steps:

-NOTE: For Mac users, download Android File Transfer software first.
-Then, drag your apk file from your computer into the android file transfer popup on your screen
+#### NOTE: For Mac users, download Android File Transfer software first.
+Then, drag your apk file from your computer into the android file transfer popup on your screen ####

 ```
 Use a usb cable to connect your tablet to your computer.
 On your tablet, select 'My Files' --> go to 'Downloads' --> click your apk file to install